 The European data protection authorities also imposed fines in the millions in December 2024.
-A fine of 251 million euros was imposed on Meta alone.
+One fine was imposed on Meta alone Fine in the amount of 251 million euros.
 The mobile communications group Orange was fined 50 million euros.
 And a fine of 15 million euros was imposed on the ChatGPT company.

 Meta Platforms Ireland Ltd.: 251 million euros (Ireland)